aswinkrishna46/aswin-analytics-portfolio/README.md

 • SAP Analytics Cloud for enterprise BI solutions

 My focus:
-Deliver dashboards that reveal where profit comes from and how to grow it — with clear, actionable recommendations for decision makers.
+Deliver dashboards that reveal where profit comes from and how to grow it, with clear and actionable recommendations for decision makers.

 ---